Skip to main content

 Available For: Local Technical/Trade Training or Undergraduate & Graduate Students

 In 2005, Hilma B. Levy (obm) and Walter J. Levy established a scholarship in loving memory of their daughter, Barbara K. Calick (obm).
 This fund later received a generous bequest from the estate of their daughter, Deborah L. Levy, Ph.D. (obm).
-As a result, this scholarship has been renamed and is able to grant two scholarships.
+The scholarship was renamed, and as a result, the scholarship is able to grant two scholarships.
 These funds assist with the costs of technical or trade training, or higher education on the undergraduate or graduate level.

 Award Amount: $3,315